data-forge-notebook/data-forge-notebook/README.md

 Data-Forge Notebook is a cross-platform notebook application for JavaScript.

-The core repository for Data-Forge Notebook's editor.
-Reused in the Tauri and Electron.
+The core repository for Data-Forge Notebook.

-Data-Forge Notebook is being open sourced in this code repository in 2022/23.

 [Read more about the decision here](https://github.com/data-forge-notebook/wiki/wiki/Future-Plans)